SEA-ME/SEA-ME-warm-up/Modules/Module00.md

 > Now let’s explore [SEA:ME world](https://github.com/SEA-ME)!
 You can find everything of SEA:ME!

-> First, find one repository for evaluating the piscine projects.
+> First, find one repository for evaluating the warm up projects.
 This repository is one of the basic starts and It will guide your whole SEA:ME life.

 - And follow this guide: